kristiehuang/WavePortalDapp/README.md

 * `npx hardhat` // create sample hardhat project
 * write contract in contracts/
 * write scripts to run a few tests & to deploy on testnet

+### making changes
+1. We need to deploy it again: `npx hardhat run scripts/deploy.js --network rinkeby`
+2. We need to update `contractAddress` on our frontend's App.js
+3. We need to update the abi file on our frontend.

+Q: Redeploying erases all state data on old smart contract; where else could we store our wave data where we could update our contract's code and keep our original data around?
+There are quite a few solutions here let me know what you find!

 ## frontend stack